solo2101/Tilo-Menu/README.md

 Tilo-Menu
 =========

-Tilo-Menu is an attempt to bring GnoMenu to MATE Desktop Environment
+Tilo-Menu (GnoMenu Fork) is an attempt to bring GnoMenu to MATE Desktop Environment.